ONLINE CLASSES WITH A DIFFERENCE

 Week 1: Get an introduction to textile design starting with Karthika's journey as a textile designer from India to France and the US.
 See astonishing examples of early textile design.
 Begin guided research from the Cotsen Textile Traces Study Collection, along with other world-class museum collections.

 Week 2: Acquire unique perspectives regarding major world textiles.
-Learn to develop the textile design tool critical to beginning any design project using your research from the previous week.
+Learn to develop mood boards, the textile design tool critical to beginning any design project using your research from the previous week.
 Acquire methods to analyze color.

 Week 3: From Chanel in France to Ghanian Kente, explore stripes and their significance in various cultures.
 Clarify your understanding of basic woven structures through examples from Iron-age Halstatt and Pre-columbian Peru.
 See or join in easy activities that will further your understanding.